How to do Programmatic SEO?

 • "Things to do in [Country]"

-Pro tip: Prioritize keywords with low competition and high search intent.
-These are typically underserved queries where you can shine.
+Tip: prioritize keywords with low competition and high search intent.
+These are typically underserved queries where you can shine and rank for.

 Data is key.
 Your dataset should include all the elements and variables you need to generate unique pages.
 For example: